 for Capital Investment Plan (CIP) management, construction contracts, project controls, and engineering

-Ramsay Huntley is Wells Fargo sustainable finance strategist and a member of the Sustainability and Corporate Responsibility leadership team.
+Ramsay Huntley is Wells Fargo’s Climate Strategy and Innovation Leader and a member of the Sustainability and Corporate Responsibility leadership team.
 In this role, he works with business partners to develop new opportunities that support Wells Fargo’s $200 billion sustainable finance commitment to lead the transition to a low carbon economy.
 Ramsay is also responsible for the bank’s cleantech philanthropy programs, including Innovation Incubator (IN2) in conjunction with the National Renewable Energy Laboratory.

 Kristopher Sanchez serves as the Interim Executive Director for the State of Nevada, Governor’s Office of Economic Development (GOED).
 Mr. Sanchez, previously worked as GOED’s Director of International Trade and a Congressional staffer in the United States House of Representatives.